Third level students set to receive €250 refunds in coming weeks

 “If, God-willing, we get back to Level 3, that does mean more activity on campus than at Level 5… It is not unreasonable that, in return for the massive investment we are making to the university sector for helping them with Covid, that we say we want to see an expansion of on-site campus activity, subject to public health advice.”

-Minister for Education Normal Foley also told the Oireachtas education committee that about half a billion euro is being invested in keeping schools open and supporting ICT and remote learning.
+Minister for Education Norma Foley also told the Oireachtas education committee that about half a billion euro is being invested in keeping schools open and supporting ICT and remote learning.

 She also confirmed that €55 million in minor works grants for primary and post-primary schools will be paid in early December.